I've published over two thousand animated graphical score videos (currently 1578 on the

 people play these days), and the fact that lines played by the harpsichord are not so easy to hear.
 But the music is

-really good!
-Vito Paternoster addressed this by making a version for three (or more) cellos and harpsichord, and
+making a version for three (or more) cellos and harpsichord, and

 made a recording with all the parts played by himself.
 I've made videos for five of the eleven movements, and